Edward Montagu-Stuart-Wortley: Gommecourt

 In the evening the 56th Division was forced back out of the enemy trenches after 13 hours of continuous heavy fighting within the German position on its own, having sustained very heavy losses, sealing the defeat of the overall operation at Gommecourt.
 Thus the 46th Division's attack failed completely, and it further had the distinction of suffering the lowest casualties in 2 455 killed, wounded and missing of 13 British divisions engaged that day.
 It was subsequently judged responsible for the failure of the Gommecourt action in having left its fellow Territorials from London to fight alone in an impossible tactical situation, and was thereafter dogged by a reputation for being a poor quality military formation, a reputation that it would not come out from under the shadow of until its spectacular victory in the crossing of the St. Quentin Canal in 1918.

-Reporting on the attack after its failure VII Corps commander, Lieutenant-General Thomas D'Oyly Snow, stated in official correspondence:
+Reporting on the attack after its failure VII Corps commander, Lieutenant-General Sir Thomas D'Oyly Snow, stated in official correspondence:

 the 46th Division ... showed a lack of offensive spirit.
 I can only attribute this to the fact that its commander, Major-General the Hon.
 E.J.
 Montagu Stuart-Wortley, is not of an age, neither has he the constitution, to allow him to be as much among his men in the front lines as is necessary to imbue all ranks with confidence and spirit.

 Snow ordered a Court of Inquiry on 4 July 1916 into the actions of the 46th Division during the attack, but before it delivered its findings General Haig as Commander-in-Chief ordered Montagu-Stuart-Wortley to leave the field and return to England.

-Given that Montagu Stuart-Wortley's orders prior to the attack had been "to occupy the ground that is won by the artillery" his dismissal remains a subject of controversy.
+Given that Montagu-Stuart-Wortley's orders prior to the attack had been "to occupy the ground that is won by the artillery" his dismissal remains a subject of controversy.
 According to Alan MacDonald, "the Division and its General were made scapegoats for the failure of a fatally flawed concept dreamt up by higher authority – the diversionary attack at Gommecourt".

 Later life

+Eighteen Old Etonian generals revisit Eton, May 1919.
+Major General Montagu-Stuart-Wortley is stood in the centre of the back row.

 Upon his return home he was appointed to the backwater command of the 65th (2nd Lowland) Division in Ireland until March 1919.
 He retired from the British Army on 31 July 1919, and ceased to belong to the reserve of officers in August 1924.

 Post-war, Wortley made several protests to the Government about the perceived injustice that he had suffered at its hands, particularly with regard to not having received the customary honours issued to commanders of Divisional rank in the war, but to no avail.
 He died at the age of 76 on 19 March 1934.